-Hampton Court Palace opens its’ gates, ready to welcome visitors to the gardens and courtyards, plus there’s a new sculpture trail to explore
+The Palace opens its’ gates, ready to welcome visitors, plus there’s a new sculpture trail to explore

-This week, Hampton Court Palace re-open its gardens and outdoor spaces for the first time since lockdown began in March.
+Hampton Court Palace re-opens its doors to visitors on 17th July for the first time since lockdown began in March.
 Set within 100 acres of stunning gardens and grounds, the riverside Tudor Palace was once a retreat for King Henry VIII from the dangers of the plague in the 16th century.
 As lockdown eases, we can once again enjoy its stunning gardens, whilst they’re at their beautiful best during the Summer months.

 HISTORIC GARDENS AND A NEW SCULPTURE TRAIL

 There is some stunning Tudor and Baroque architecture to take in as you walk through the palace courtyards to the spectacular formal gardens.
 Over the last few months, the gardens have been lovingly tended to by a team of dedicated gardeners.
 A visit in June will present a rare opportunity to enjoy them in unspoilt glory.
 Meanwhile, an exciting new sculpture trail has been installed in the gardens for families to follow.
 Featuring a host of characters from history, the trail will bring to life the story of the palace and its remarkable residents in the comfort of the great outdoors!

 The Palace has installed a raft of new measures to help visitors feel safe and comfortable when they visit, including hand sanitiser dispensers, enhanced cleaning, and clear guidance on social distancing.
 Visitors are asked to book in advance, to help Historic Royal Palaces manage capacity on site, so visitors can enjoy their time at court with plenty of space.